CCGSRobotics/WiFi-Setup-Scripts/README.md

 2. Download a fresh copy of NOOBS (with Raspbian Stretch) from https://www.raspberrypi.org/downloads/noobs/
 3. Follow the instructions from the site above to install Raspbian Stretch (or above) onto a Raspberry PI 3B+
 4. Boot the Raspberry Pi using the newly prepared SD card and connect to the Internet (Unfiltered!
 Use a hotspot if you have to.)
-5. Copy this script to the desktop on the Pi.
+5. Download this repository and unzip it to the Desktop.
-6. Open the Terminal application and browse to the folder containing this script by typing `cd ~/Desktop`
+6. Open the Terminal application and browse to the folder containing this script i.e.
-7. Enter the following commands to put the script in the correct location:

-           sudo cp ap-setup-rpi3bplus.sh /usr/local/sbin/
+			 cd ~/Desktop/rpi-ap-setup-scripts

-8. The script takes two arguments.
+7. The script takes two arguments.
 One for the SSID (required) and one for the password (optional).
     If no password is provided then it will default to 'raspberry'.

     __Example Usage:__

-          sudo sh /usr/local/sbin/ap-setup-rpi3bplus.sh KingsLegacy supersecretpassword
+          sudo bash ./pi3bplus-setup.sh KingsLegacy supersecretpassword

+	__Important:__ The above command only works if you are in the same directory as the script.

-9. Make a cup of tea while you wait for the script to complete.
+8. Make a cup of tea while you wait for the script to complete.
+9. When complete, type `sudo raspi-config` and enable SSH and the Pi Camera.
 10. Reboot.

-Test that you can connect to the new AP and enjoy!
+Test that you can connect to the new AP then download the code and enjoy your new robot!

 __Caution:__ DO NOT boot the Pi with a WiFi dongle connected.
 Do this only after the AP has been raised.
          Leaving a dongle connected during the boot process sometimes prevents the AP from being raised properly.